mikestreety/mikestreety/app/content/drafts/packeton.md

 curl -fsSL https://get.docker.com | sh
 ```

-## 3. DNS
+## DNS

-Point your domain (e.g. `packages.yourdomain.com`) at the server's public IP via an A record.
+Point your domain (e.g. `packages.yourdomain.com`) at the server's public IP

-## 4. Firewall
+## Firewall

-In the Hetzner Cloud UI, create a firewall with three inbound rules:
+Set up a firewall with the following inbound rules - I used the firewall built into the Hetzner control panel

 | Port | Protocol | Source |
 |------|----------|--------|